-The importance of InDesign makes it obvious for professional graphic editors to learn it as they must need to publish their artwork.
-InDesign offers its users to create vivid design layouts for different production fields such as newsletters, magazines, promotional brochures, posters, etc. Using InDesign can be considered the final step of designing.
+The importance of InDesign makes it obvious for professional graphic editors to learn it as they need to publish their artwork.
+InDesign allows its users to create vivid design layouts for different production fields such as newsletters, magazines, promotional brochures, posters, etc. Using InDesign can be considered the final step of designing.

 When you create or edit any digital artwork with Photoshop, InDesign let you publish it.
 In addition, it also allows further editing if it’s necessary at any point.
 So, it’s pretty assumable that without knowing the functionalities of InDesign, you can’t ensure the proper progress of your artwork to the best level.
 Therefore, it’s a must to learn InDesign with mastery for the best outcome.

 The fact is not every human being has similar learning capabilities.
 A quick learner can learn InDesign within a short time.
 But for a slow learner, it’ll take a lot of time.
 It has been found that on average, it takes at least a couple of weeks to learn all the basics of InDesign.
 There are numerous tools, effects, filters or in other words, features that one has to learn to utilize the program at its best.
 Hence, taking time to learn it is quite understandable.